lukethelehman/cpp-file-io/README.md

   open the file "data.csv"

   while (getLine from file, store in currentLine)
+    clear stringstreams
+    pass currentLine to ss
+    getline (ss input, send to sOne, comma delimiter) getline (ss input, send to sTwo, comma delimiter) getline (ss input, send to text)

+    pass sOne to converter
-    clear converter
+    pass back to numOne to convert to int clear converter
-    pass currentLine to converter
+    pass sTwo to converter
-    pass items in converter to numOne, numTwo and text
+    pass back to numTwo to convert to int

-    add numOne to numTwo and store in sum
+    sum gets the sum of numOne and numTwo

     for (i gets 0; while i is less than sum; add one to i each time) print text

     end line
+  close inFile